realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/02_chapter.md

     i.location     = point({latitude: row.lat, longitude: row.lon})
 ```

-The `location` property stores a native Neo4j spatial point, which enables the `point.distance()` function used later for nearest-driver queries.
+The `location` property stores a native Aura spatial point, which enables the `point.distance()` function used later for nearest-driver queries.

 **Edges.** Each road segment becomes a `ROAD` relationship.
 The composite `MERGE` key uses `osmid`, `u` and `v` together to uniquely identify each directed edge: